Bush family reacts to former first lady's death

 "My dear mother has passed on at age 92.
 Laura, Barbara, Jenna, and I are sad, but our souls are settled because we know hers was,” the statement said.
 “Barbara Bush was a fabulous First Lady and a woman unlike any other who brought levity, love, and literacy to millions.
 To us, she was so much more.

-Former President Bush said that his mother "kept us on our toes and kept us laughing until the end.
+Bush said that his mother "kept us on our toes and kept us laughing until the end.
 I’m a lucky man that Barbara Bush was my mother.
 Our family will miss her dearly, and we thank you all for your prayers and good wishes."

 Former Florida Governor Jeb Bush in a statement said that he is “exceptionally privileged to be the son of George Bush and the exceptionally gracious, gregarious, fun, funny, loving, tough, smart, graceful woman who was the force of nature known as Barbara Bush.”